Keen Family Page

-Alice KEEN was born in 1864 in West End, Herne, Kent.
-She married William Henry HOPKINS in 1885 in Ospringe, Kent.
+Roger's paternal grandmother was Alice KEENWilliam Henry HOPKINS in 1885 in Ospringe, Kent.
 Alice died on the 7th November 1885 at Ospringe, Nr Faversham, Kent

 The KEEN line of ancestry goes back to William KEEN baptised on 25 March 1629 possibly in Chislet, Kent.
-I haven't yet found proof positive for all of the line and along the way various spellings have been used for the name KEEN He married Margaret WHITE and there is mention of two sons Thomas and John (1660-1728).
+I haven't yet found proof positive for all of the line and along the way various spellings have been used for the name KEEN including KEEM, KEEME, KEENE, KENN.
+William could have married Margaret WHITE and there is mention of two sons Thomas and John (1660-1728) and two daughters Mary (1663) and Elizabeth (1666).

 Edward Keen and Sarah Stone Top of the page

-Children of Edward and Sarah Keen Top of the page
+Children of Edward Keen and Sarah Stone Top of the page

-Edward and Sarah's eldest son William was also a woodsman and wood cutter and lived for many years at Bragg's Lane along with his wife Emma and their children.
+William was a woodsman and wood cutter and lived for many years at Bragg's Lane along with his wife Emma CULLEN and their children: Mary Ann, William, Elizabeth Jane, Henry John, Harriet Emma, Frederick, Walter Edward, Edward, Horace, Olivia Annie and Stephen Lewis.
 Their third son Henry John followed the same occupation.
 On 17 October 1881 at Chislet, Henry married Esther HOLNESS.
 The marriage was short-lived lasting about eighteen months.
 In 1882 Henry John was accused of assaulting his wife because of her improper conduct with a chap called RIGDEN.
-The case was dismissed and nothing more has been discovered about Esther.
+The case was dismissed and esther dies the following year being buried at Blean on 20 October 1863.
 Henry appears on the 1891 census with his parents in Braggs Lane but sometime thereafter began a relationship with Annie TAYLOR from Swalecliffe.
 In 1901 they emigrated to Canada, Annie travelling as Mrs Keen.
-I suspect that Henry was unable to gain a divorce from Esther either due to cost or not knowing Esther's whereabout so he was unable to legally marry Annie Henry and Annie eventually settled in British Columbia and raised a family there.
+Henry and Annie eventually settled in British Columbia and raised a family there.

 Children of Henry and Sarah Top of the page